 Of course it is much easier to say what should be put in place to ensure great employee retention rates, than to actually do it.
 Delivering on the 6 key elements listed above is not easy and no one approach or toolset will deliver them.
-However, Triaster offer two platforms which really help.
+However, Triaster offers a platforms which really helps.

 MyTime, doesn't just help with basic time and absence management, but it can also help significantly improve employees work-life balance by enabling the practical implementation of flexi-time policies, ensuring your employees don't want to leave.